hackference/code-of-conduct/code-of-conduct.md

 (This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)".)

 1\.
-Keep in mind that all {{ name }} staff will be pointed out at the beginning of the event and should be in identifying uniform.
+Keep in mind that all Hackference 2015 staff and volunteers will be pointed out at the beginning of the event and should be in identifying uniform.
 The staff will also be prepared to handle the incident.
 All of our staff are informed of the this code of conduct policy and guide for handling harassment at the conference.

 2\.
 Report the harassment incident (preferably in writing) to a staff member.
 All reports